vdanielb/ideas/README.md

 Sees date, prices, items, can categorize by item.
 SQLite db of purchase history.
 Dashboard of purchases.

 ## Run an LLM or vision model on the Arduino UNO Q (Edge ML/AI)
 Identify objects using YOLO, make it interactive by building an AI agent, or have the outputs be something with LEDs or speakers or whatever.

-Maybe play notes based on finger movement like a virtual piano?
+## Air guitar/Air piano/Air any instrument (related to above)
+ML Visual model that recognizes hand movement and gestures.
+Output sound based on hand movement.
+If deployed on arduino, now you have a portable piano/guitar/anything the size of a power bank.
+If deployed on desktop, visualize the instrument on the webcam and make a rythm game!

 # Startup Ideas
 ## No-code website builder and manager.